cashfree/cashfree-payout-python/README.md

 Required Fields are:
   1. beneId: beneficiaryId to whom the transfer must be made to.
   2. amount: amount to be transferred.
-  3. trasnferId: unique transfer id to identify the transfer.
+  3. transferId: unique transfer id to identify the transfer.

 ## Usage